munificent/journal/asset/post/2009-05-13-ml-style-pattern-matching-in-c.md

 }
 ```

-What this does is both check the type and see if it implements
+What this new method does is both check the value's type and see if it
-`IMatchable<T>`.
-This little interface just lets a class expose a field for
+implements `IMatchable<T>`.
+That little interface lets a class expose a field
-pattern matching.
+for pattern matching.
 (We could also do this using reflection.
-That would free us
+That would free
-up from having explicitly implement pattern matching support in classes, but
+us up from having explicitly implement pattern matching support in classes, but
 would also incur a performance penalty and bind the pattern matching to the
 internals of the matched classes.)
-Here's the interface and it's
+Here's the interface and its implementation
-implementation in our macro classes:
+in our macro classes:

 ```csharp
 interface IMatchable<TArg>